apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 JavaScript, Julia, and Rust) already contain distinct implementations of Arrow.

-It is different for C (Glib), MATLAB, Python, R, and Ruby as they are built on top of the C++ library.
-In this section of the guide we will try to make a friendly introduction to the build dealing with some of these libraries as well has how they work with the C++ library.
+This is different for C (Glib), MATLAB, Python, R, and Ruby as they are built on top of the C++ library.
+In this section of the guide we will try to make a friendly introduction to the build, dealing with some of these libraries as well has how they work with the C++ library.